janoleko/LaMa/cran-comments.md

-Removing dependency on CircStats package
+Removing dependencies on CircStats package